 In 2011 these funds helped to field chainsaw and feeding crews that worked the wildfires that raged all over Texas.
 In particular recovery efforts in the Bastrop area for several weeks during the Fall.

-Last year (2012) we helped field chainsaw crews for tornado clean up efforts in the Dallas/Fort Worth area during the spring.
+In 2012 we helped field chainsaw crews for tornado clean up efforts in the Dallas/Fort Worth area during the spring.
 Last summer we supported mudout teams in the New Orleans area after flooding caused by Hurricane Isaac, and participated as part of a small Texas contingent that prepared meals and hot showers for first responders in Brooklyn NY cleaning up after Hurricane Sandy.

 In addition to specific events, these funds also support ongoing training and equipment purchases so that crews will be able to respond to whatever needs arise in the future.